1 and ½cupsshredded zucchiniapproximately 1 medium zucchini

-I like to fill 12 muffin wells and then add 1/2 cup of chocolate chips to the other half of the batter.
+Chocolate chips: I like to fill 12 muffin wells and then add ½ cup of chocolate chips to the other half of the batter.

-This recipe will also make about 3 and 1/2 dozen mini muffins.
-If you'd like to use chocolate chips, I suggest using mini chocolate chips and reducing the amount to 3/4 cup.
+To make mini muffins: this recipe will also make about 3 and ½ dozen mini muffins.
+If you'd like to use chocolate chips, I suggest using mini chocolate chips and reducing the amount to ¾ cup.
 Bake mini muffins about 9-10 minutes.